Superfund Sites in Reuse in California

 For more information:

 The 280-acre Del Amo Superfund site is in Los Angeles, California, in an area known as the Harbor Gateway.
-The Del Amo synthetic rubber plant was on site from 1943 to 1972.
+The Del Amo synthetic rubber plant was on-site from 1943 to 1972.
 Manufacturing created various sludge wastes and wastewaters.
-Some of these wastes went into unlined pits and evaporation ponds on site.
+Some of these wastes went into unlined pits and evaporation ponds.
 The operations also resulted in releases of contaminants into the soil.
 Developers turned most of the site into an industrial park in the 1970s.
 In 1981, the state required the cleanup of soil from one of the waste pits.
-EPA added the site to the National Priorities List (NPL) in 2002.
+EPA added the site to the National Priorities List in 2002.
 Cleanup has included waste pit capping, removal of contaminated vapors from soil beneath the waste pits, and removal of contaminated soils.
 Biodegradation and groundwater extraction and treatment will address the benzene contamination in groundwater.
 Developers subdivided 90% of the site property into 83 separate parcels.
 Developers developed a commercial and industrial business park on the parcels.
 Facilities include warehouses, freight and manufacturing areas, and office space.
-High-voltage power transmission lines owned by the Los Angeles Department of Water and Power cross the site property.
-In 2023, vapor intrusion investigations of 11 commercial buildings were completed and all the data indicated that concentrations were within EPA’s risk threshold.
-In addition, a soil vapor extraction system was installed and operating as expected.
+High-voltage power transmission lines owned by the Los Angeles Department of Water and Power cross the area.
+Since 2019, EPA evaluated vapor intrusion and eleven commercial buildings on-site and determined that there is no evidence of vapor intrusion at the eleven commercial buildings.
+A soil vapor extraction system was installed in one of the on-site properties in 2023, making progress on the site’s cleanup goals.
+As of March 2025, 46 acres (roughly 16%) of the site have been successfully remediated and deleted from the NPL.
+Cleanup of groundwater, waste pits and soil outside of this completed area is ongoing.

 For more information: